-Alisha and Eleri from the Sew and Tell Project are sharing two methods to add a snap crotch to the Swan Lake Leotard and Swimsuit!
+Alisha and Eleri from the Sew and Tell Project are sharing two methods to make a Snap Crotch Swimsuit using the Swan Lake Leotard and Swimsuit!
 Even though the leotard is designed to be easily pulled up and down through the neck hole, we thought that for the diapered set, snaps make for easier changes.

 Alisha (who is expecting her FIRST baby girl after four little men) is sharing how she did a onesie style snap bottom dress for her little girl.
 Alisha made her skirted leotard using Riley Blake Vintage Floral and red cotton lycra both available at Peek-a-Boo Fabric Shop.

 Snap Crotch Swimsuit Step 1: First, you will need to cut your pattern pieces out as called for in the instructions.
 Make sure you have some extra fabric to create your binding for the leg openings as well as two scraps of interfacing (approximately 1″ by 3-4″).
 I am cutting out view C for my example.

 Snap Crotch Swimsuit Step 2: Trim 1/4″ off both the front and back lower bottom pieces where you would sew them together.